videojs/blog/source/_drafts/Inband-Captions-Support-with-VHS.md

   track.addCue(parsed.captions[0]);
 ```

-videojs-http-streaming is included by default with videojs v7.x.
+VHS is included by default with videojs v7.x.